 .

-TYPE 1-2: DE LOODS - TRANSFORMATIONS OF THE SHED INTO WORK-SPACES
+TYPE 1-2: DE LOODS - TRANSFORMATION OF THE SHED INTO WORK-SPACES

 .